-Psychogenic non-epileptic events are behavioral episodes that look like real epileptic seizures.
-They are not caused by electrical problems in the brain, like epileptic seizures.
-Non-epileptic events are serious.
-They are not life-threatening.
+PNEE events look and feel real.
+They are serious but not life-threatening.
 They cannot hurt your child’s brain.
-These are real events, usually caused by stress.
 It is important to remember that your child is not faking the event.

 Some children who have epileptic seizures can also have non-epileptic events.
 Talk to your child’s neurologist about the differences between the two.
 You will need to deal with each one differently.